ckglidden/UPCH-species-distribution-tutorial/README.md

 ### 1. Presence-background species distribution models
 > For this model we are using _Ateles chamek_ (the Peruvian spider moneky) as a focal species and all other terrestrial mammals as background species.
-The background species helps to  us to understand the difference between the focal species and the average landscape over which mammals are sampled (thus accounting for sampling bias in the occurrence points).
+The background species help us to understand the difference between the focal species and the average landscape over which mammals are sampled (thus accounting for sampling bias in the occurrence points).
 Point data was downloaded from GBIF using the ["0_download_gbif_points.R" code](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/R_code/0_download_gbif_points.R).

 ![Figure 1.
 Distribution of points](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/final_figures/a_chamek_sdm_point_distribution.png)
 **Figure 1.** Distribution of points for the focal species (_A. chamek_) (blue) and background species (grey) thinned to 1km grid cells across the Amazon Basin.
 The number of background points was further reduced by using a background point probability mask and sampling 3 * the no. of occurrence points.
 The code used to create the probability surface and sample the background points is in the ["0_download_gbif_points.R" code](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/R_code/0_download_gbif_points.R).
 An example of using a background mask to sample background points can be found in [Moyes et al. 2016](https://parasitesandvectors.biomedcentral.com/articles/10.1186/s13071-016-1527-0).